ECMS - Using WAF for Perceptive Content

 Windows Access Facility (WAF)

-WAF is a Windows Terminal Server that provides supplemental access for Mac and Linux users to applications that are only available on the Windows platform.
+WAF is a Windows Terminal Server that provides supplemental access for Mac and Linux users to applications that are only available on the Windows platform or access to a set of applications from remote locations (must use WiscVPN for remote access).

 At the request of the ECM/Imaging Team, WAF administrators have installed the current version of Perceptive Content for Imaging customers.
 If you primarily use a Mac OS X or Unix/Linux computer without the ability to run Windows applications, you can use WAF to run Perceptive Content.
 You will mostly have full functionality.
 Exceptions are highlighted below.